Everyone's Falling for Ja Morant

 He's a basketball genius.
 A once-in-a-lifetime player. — Murray State head coach Matt McMahon on Ja Morant

 The type of player, of course, that NBA scouts are flocking to Murray State (17-4, 8-2 in the Ohio Valley Conference) to see.
 But also the player who was unranked as a recruit out of Dalzell, South Carolina, a town of just over 3,000.
-A player whom major Division I recruiters missed.
+A player major Division I recruiters missed.

 Back in Dalzell, he had offers from only Maryland Eastern Shore and South Carolina State.